-- Work with state agencies and local wildlife conservation groups to identify programs that offer competitive opportunities for the establishment of wildlife habitat on private lands of the District and implement such programs to enhance wildlife populations. - Focus efforts for wildlife habitat development on ten odd areas and sensitive environmental sites each year. - Manage all District lands and projects to maximize fish and wildlife productivity.
-In that regard, the District will reduce invasive species on District lands, focus on prairie re-establishment and inter-seed one 10-acre watershed site each year with legumes. - Continue the vegetation management activities on District properties. - Provide a representative of the District to serve as an active member on the Rainwater Basin Joint Venture Management Board, seeking ways to restore and enhance the wetland basins of the area in line with the JV's long-range plan. - Work with the Nebraska Game and Parks to improve fisheries management activities in the District's recreation areas.
+- Work with agencies and local wildlife conservation groups to identify programs that offer competitive opportunities for the establishment of wildlife habitat on private lands of the District and implement such programs to enhance wildlife populations. - Work with agencies and local wildlife conservation groups to form partnerships for management of habitat on District lands. - Manage all District lands and projects to maximize fish and wildlife productivity.
+Write habitat management plans on all District land.
+In that regard, the District will reduce invasive species on District lands, focus on prairie re-establishment, and amend haying projects from haying the same ground yearly, to haying in a rotation when compatible with habitat management. - Continue the vegetation management activities on District properties. - Provide a representative of the District to serve as an active member on the Rainwater Basin Joint Venture Management Board, seeking ways to restore and enhance the wetland basins of the area in line with the JV's long-range plan. - Work with the Nebraska Game and Parks to improve fisheries management activities in the District's recreation areas.